 Just like you need to maintain a consistent household routine, it is important that you and your spouse work together consistently as parents.
 Develop parenting strategies with your spouse before you actually start living together and parenting your blended family.
 In most cases, learning to parent with your new spouse will mean having to learn new parenting strategies and having to be flexible with them.

 Whatever you do, do not have separate rules or expectations for the two “groups” of children in your home.
 Even when you feel your compromised-upon parenting strategies are more lenient or more strict than you would like, keep this opinion to yourself and do not undermine your spouse’s parenting.

 There are more adults in your children’s lives than you and your spouse.
 There are also your children’s other parents, and they need to be respected.
 Keep your discussions about your former partners and their parenting decisions out of your children’s earshot.

 Work with an Experienced St. Charles Family Lawyer

 Often, living in a blended family means contending with co-parenting schedules, child support orders, and other family law concerns.
-When you need quality representation from an experienced Kane County family lawyer, work with attorney Matthew G. Shaw of Shaw Family Law, P.C.
+When you need quality representation from an experienced Kane County family lawyer, work with attorney Matthew G. Shaw of Shaw Sanders, P.C.
 Contact our firm today to set up your initial legal consultation in our office.
 Call us today at 630-584-5550 for help.